-- The Promising Afterschool Programs Study, a study of about 3,000 low-income, ethnically-diverse elementary and middle school students, found that students reported improved social and behavioral outcomes: elementary students reported reductions in aggressive behavior towards other students and skipping school, and middle school students reported reduced use of drugs and alcohol, compared to their routinely unsupervised peers.
+- Early childhood education expert James Heckman concluded that a compliment of early education and participation in afterschool programs reduces initiating drug use among youth by nearly 50 percent and also reduces the likelihood of skipping school by half.
+(Investing in Our Young People, University of Chicago, 2006) - A Northeastern University study found a sharp increase in homicides involving African American youth, both as victims and perpetrators, between 2000 and 2007.
+The study found risk spiked during afterschool hours, indicating that out-of-school-time is primetime for juvenile crime for those youth who do not have access to afterschool programs.
+(Fox and Swatt, Northeastern University, December 2008) - The Promising Afterschool Programs Study, a study of about 3,000 low-income, ethnically-diverse elementary and middle school students, found that students reported improved social and behavioral outcomes: elementary students reported reductions in aggressive behavior towards other students and skipping school, and middle school students reported reduced use of drugs and alcohol, compared to their routinely unsupervised peers.
 (Policy Studies Associates, Inc., 2007) - A meta-analysis of 73 afterschool evaluations concluded that afterschool programs employing evidence-based approaches to improving students' personal and social skills were consistently successful in producing multiple benefits for youth including improvements in children's personal, social and academic skills, as well as their self-esteem.
-(University of Illinois at Chicago, Collaborative for Academic, Social, and Emotional Learning, 2007) - Children attending LA's BEST Afterschool program are 30 percent less likely to participate in criminal activities than their peers who do not attend the program.
+(University of Illinois at Chicago, Collaborative for Academic, Social, and Emotional Learning, 2007) - A study found that children who attended LA's BEST were 30 percent less likely to participate in criminal activities than their peers who did not attend the program.
 Researchers estimate that every dollar invested in the LA's BEST program saves the city \$2.50 in crime-related costs.
-(UCLA National Center for Research on Evaluation, Standards and Student Testing, September 2007) - A study measuring the health and social benefits of afterschool programs found that controlling for baseline obesity, poverty status, and race and ethnicity, the prevalence of obesity was significantly lower for afterschool program participants (21 percent) compared to nonparticipants (33 percent) at follow-up.
-(Mahoney, J., Lord, H., & Carryl, E., Lawrence Erlbaum Associates, Inc, 2005) - Youth attending 23-40 or more days of Maryland's After School Opportunity Fund Program showed a more positive gain on such measures as commitment to education and academic performance, and a reduction in delinquency and contact with the police.
+(UCLA National Center for Research on Evaluation, Standards and Student Testing, September 2007) - A study measuring the health and social benefits of afterschool programs found that controlling for baseline obesity, poverty status, and race and ethnicity, the prevalence of obesity was significantly lower for afterschool program participants (21 percent) compared to nonparticipants (33 percent).
+(Mahoney, J., Lord, H., & Carryl, E., Lawrence Erlbaum Associates, Inc, 2005) - Youth attending 23-40 or more days of Maryland's After School Opportunity Fund Program showed positive gains on such measures as commitment to education and academic performance, and a reduction in delinquency and contact with the police.
 (University of Maryland, Department of Criminology and Criminal Justice, June 2004) - Teens who do not participate in afterschool programs are nearly three times more likely to skip classes than teens who do participate.
 They are also three times more likely to use marijuana or other drugs, and they are more likely to drink alcohol, smoke cigarettes and engage in sexual activity.
 (YMCA of the USA, March 2001)